ShailenNaidoo/gatsby-webapp-starterpack/README.md

 ## <span id="goals"></span>⭐️ Goals

-This starter is meant to establish a standardised and documented foundation for OpenUp upon which to build interactive-heavy webapp projects. [*](#note-1)

-The establishment (and all further iterations) of this foundation are driven by the following broad goals:
+**This starter is meant to establish a standardised and documented foundation for OpenUp upon which to build interactive-heavy webapp projects.
+The creation (and all further iterations) of this starter are driven by the following broad goals:** [*](#note-1)

-#### 1. Self-driven Onboarding
+### 1. Self-driven Onboarding

 After reading the `README.md` file, contributors should be able to jump straight into projects without guidance/instruction from the existing project team.